Yumingg/academic_homepage/content/home/projects.md

 Some of my recent interests (not limit to) are as follows.

 1. New applications in zero-knowledge proof.
-2. Novel proof mechanism.
+2. Miner's extractive value.
-3. Novel economical design.
+3. Novel proof mechanism / Novel economical design.
 4. New consensus algorithm with solid theory.
-5. New progress on anonymous communication/transaction.
+5. Anonymous communication/transaction.

 Here are my favourite portfolio selections (altcoin).